insightsengineering/verdepcheck/README.md

 * `new_<strategy>_deps_installation_proposal` for creating `installation_proposal` objects
 * `<strategy>_deps_check` that creates and executes `installation_proposal` and then run `"R CMD CHECK"`

-It is heavily based on `pkgdown` for dependency resolution and `rcmdcheck` for executing `"R CMD CHECK"`.
+It is heavily based on `pkgdepends` for dependency resolution and `rcmdcheck` for executing `"R CMD CHECK"`.

 ## Install